-The timing of assessments is important legause a reson's capacity changes upon commencement of a program of subacule and/organ-acute care.
+The timing of assessments is important because a reson's capacity changes upon commencement of a program of subjects and property and p

 To achieve an accurate base measure it is important that the initial measurement is done in a timely manner.
-Similarly, it is important that discharge assessments are done within a time frame that allows the charge in capacity of the person to be measured.
+Similarly, it is important that discharge assessments are done within a time frame that allows the change in capacity of the person to be measured.

-For patients who move back and forto getween care types (e.g. acute \rightarrow subacute \rightarrow acute \rightarrow subacute), there will be note than one assessment date recorded corresponding to each episode of subacute/non-acute care.
+For patients who move back and for b between care types (e.g. acute \rightarrow subacute \rightarrow acute \rightarrow subacute), there will be note than one assessment date recorded corresponding to each episode of subacute/non-acute care.